knallle/ksvensson-nu/src/posts/installing-python-3-on-mac/installing-python-3-on-mac.md

 In order to be able to use Python 3.x to launch scripts in a shell, the path `/usr/local/bin` should be added to the shell PATH.
 This can either be done manually, or by running the script `Update Shell Profile.command` located in `/Applications/Python3.x/`.

 ### Using the fish shell
-The script mentioned above does, unfortunately, not work for the `fish` shell, which I fancy to use.
+The script mentioned above does, unfortunately, not work for the `fish` shell, which I fancy.
 Therefore, the path must be updated manually.

 The [official tutorial](https://fishshell.com/docs/current/tutorial.html#tut_path) on fish mentions how to do this.
-In order to prepend `/usr/local/bin` to the path, modify or create the file `~/.config/fish/config.fish` to include
+In order to prepend `/usr/local/bin` to PATH, modify or create the file `~/.config/fish/config.fish` to include

 ```bash
 set PATH /usr/local/bin $PATH